A/N: Since I'm working on rewriting this, I figured I'd put all the chapters back up in full. Go ahead and enjoy it, for old time's sake!

 "Wake up, your highness."
 Fidele's voice was low and smooth, gently slipping through the air and into Kieran's ear like a deep, rich stream of silk.

 "I give the orders around here," Kieran reminded his bodyguard, the words muffled by his pillow.

-"With all due respect, Prince Kieran, your father's orders take precedence over yours," Fidele reminded the prince, torn between his amusement at the young prince and the urgency of the situation.
+"With all due respect, Prince Kieran, your parents' orders take precedence over yours," Fidele reminded the prince, torn between his amusement at the young prince and the urgency of the situation.
 He curled his fingers around Kieran's wrist and took a step backwards, dragging the prince toward the edge of the bed, away from his pillow and out from under the blanket he had sought refuge underneath.
 Though Kieran wasn't all that small, Fidele was quite large, making it a fairly easy task for him to manhandle the stubborn prince if the occasion called for it.
 After a bit of a struggle, Fidele managed to seize Kieran's other wrist, and raised his arms up over his head, forcing the prince to either put his feet on the ground underneath himself, or dangle as though his wrists were shackled in chains hanging from the ceiling.

-"Why are you doing this to me?"
-Kieran pouted up at Fidele.
+"I hate you," Kieran pouted up at Fidele.

 "You'll be grateful for me one day, Kieran," Fidele replied, releasing his hold on the prince's wrists and lowering his own arms as Kieran let his fall to his sides unceremoniously.